asnar00/fnf/scribbles.md

 In other words, get back to where we were with the previous demo.

 You're doing good, keep going.
+Also tomorrow: give cursor.ai a proper shout.
+=> spend the afternoon messing with vision pro - get furtive running, plus get a keyboard obvs.

 ---------------------------------------------------------------------